 About

 As a Ph.D. in Mass Communication, I am passionate about understanding the supportive effects of media technology and message framing on well-being.
-My abiding theoretical focus is on how message framing shapes information processing and decision-making, and how the affordances of technology shape user experiences, usage patterns, and social outcomes, especially in the context of health behaviors and health disparities.
+My abiding theoretical focus is on how message framing shapes information processing and decision-making, and how the affordances of technology shape user experiences, usage patterns, and social outcomes, especially in the context of behavior change.

 Specifically, most of my recent work centers on using e-health, m-health, and social media to enhance the quality of life among vulnerable populations.
 My dissertation introduced a novel framework for studying health support systems in the context of substance use disorders (SUD).
-It brings together work on social integration, technology affordances, mobile telephony, and self-determination theory to examine how patterns of mobile health (mHealth) SUD support system relate to recovery outcomes.
+It brings together work on social integration, technology affordances, mobile telephony, and self-determination theory to examine how patterns of engaging with a technology support system relate to recovery outcomes.